handmadecode/quill/README.md

 * `convertRepositories` - a boolean specifying whether or not to import and convert repositories from the pom file.
 Default is `true`.

+* `convertLocalRepository` - a boolean specifying whether or not to import and convert the Maven local repository from the settings file.
+Default is `true`.

 * `convertDependencies` - a boolean specifying whether or not to import and convert dependencies from the pom file.
 Default is `true`.

 The task will use the Maven settings file specified in the `mavenImport` project extension, or the default Maven settings if no explicit settings file has been specified.

+### Full example

+A minimum Gradle build script for a standard Maven Java project would look like this (omitting the `buildscript` block that specifies how to retrieve the Quill artifact):

+    apply plugin: 'java'
+    apply plugin: 'org.myire.quill.maven'

+    repositories.mavenCentral()
+    dependencies.fromPomFile()
+    applyGroupFromPomFile()
+    applyVersionFromPomFile()

 ## Project Metadata Plugin